Sabir-Ali-Mondal/SAM-ScreenParser/README.md

 This is a deliberate safety feature rather than a limitation.

+> **Controller Contract**
+>
+> Any automation agent consuming this output **must** enforce the controller contract defined in `technical_documentation.md`.
+Controllers should only execute actions on elements that satisfy the configured confidence threshold and validation rules.

 ---

 # Features

 * Pixel-perfect element coordinates
+* Florence-2 visual grounding
 * High-quality OCR extraction
+* Windows UI Automation enrichment
 * Structured UI elements
 * Confidence-gated detections
 * Cursor context